 With his death, however, came an intra-family struggle.
 In McBrayer’s will the distillery was passed to his grandchildren.
 His daughter had married another distiller, Daniel Lawson (D.L.)
 Moore.
 She bore him three children, Mary, Wallace and William, before she died, leaving Moore a widower.
 The ninth clause of the Judge’s will stated that his heirs could run the distillery in his name for three years after his death, "after which time I desire that my name be entirely stricken from the business.”

 This unusual request probably stemmed from the fact that the McBrayer had been an elder in the Presbyterian Church, which frowned on drinking, and a personal tee-totaler.
 His widow Mary also appears to have developed strong objections to alcohol.
 Moore, as manager of the distillery and co-executor of the Judge’s will with the widow, attempted to nullify the clause.
 He argued that the McBrayer name was worth at least $200,000 to the Judge's grandchildren (millions today).
 Nonetheless, Mary took him to court.

 When a lower court agreed with her, Moore appealed to the Kentucky Supreme Court.
 The judges there were more sympathetic, apparently well acquainted with McBrayer’s Cedar Brook.
 While their opinion suggested that the quality of the whiskey had suffered with the Judge’s death, they agreed with Moore that he had never intended to disadvantage his beloved grandchildren.
 The McBrayer name stuck.

 Earlier, in 1900, Moore had sold the business to the Kentucky Distilleries & Warehouse Company, one of the expressions of the monopolistic Whiskey Trust.
 He continued to manage the facility and the Trust continued to exploit the reputation of McBrayer Cedar Brook.
 Thus many of the brand’s trade cards, ads and artifacts, represented here, were issued after the Judge’s death and up until National Prohibition.

-Nevertheless, the reputation McBrayer built, not only for Cedar Brook but for the quality of good Kentucky whiskey generally, puts him squarely in the panoply of those early distillers who earned their a worldwide market for their products.
+Nevertheless, the reputation McBrayer built, not only for Cedar Brook but for the quality of good Kentucky whiskey generally, puts him squarely in the panoply of those early distillers who earned a worldwide market for their products.
 After his death McBrayer's name was used by other whiskey makers to bespeak quality.
-Truly, he was the judge of good whiskey.
+Truly, W.H. was the judge of good whiskey.